ivanlab/terminalTuning/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-after the installer is done, you need to execute a couple of lines to add it to your path (replace with your currrent username in the first one)
+after the installer is done, you need to execute a couple of lines to add it to your path (replace with your current username in the first one)

 ```
 (echo; echo 'eval "$(/usr/local/bin/brew shellenv)"') >> /Users/szigeti/.zprofile